abdoitman/Suspicious-Scores-Analysis/README.md

   After we took a deeper dive into midterm scores and the added bonus, now we're interested in answering the following questions:
   * Did the addd bonus fix the distribution of year work scores? if so, how? [here.](#final-year-work)
   * Compared to the ideal situation **(each student having their year work score = their midterm score + 10)**, how did the bonus marks benifit students? [here.](#comparing-to-the-ideal-situation)
-  * Given that they varied from one student to another, what criteria were the bonus marks based on?
+  * Given that they varied from one student to another, what criteria were the bonus marks based on? [here.](#added-bonus-marks)

   #### Final Year Work
   After adding bonus marks, the year work scores distribution becomes as follows: